hyperledger/web3j-docs/docs/transactions.md

 ## Mining on testnet/private blockchains

 In the Ethereum test environment (testnet), the mining difficulty is set lower then the main environment (mainnet).
 This means that you can mine new Ether with a regular CPU, such as your laptop.
-What you'll need to do is run an Ethereum client such as Geth, Besu or Parity to start building up reserves.
+What you'll need to do is run an Ethereum client such as Geth, Besu or OpenEthereum to start building up reserves.
 Further instructions are available on the respective sites.

 Geth